ewnike/cost_cup/README.md

 ## Install Dependencies

 Make sure all necessary dependencies are installed before running the project:

 1. pip install -r requirements.txt

 ## Database Dump Option

-If You Don't Want to Manually Upload Data:

 If you prefer not to manually read the data into your database, you can use the provided database dump file.

-Step 1: Download the Database Dump
+1. Download the Database Dump

-Download the database dump file (hockey_stats_db.sql) from.
+    Download the database dump file (hockey_stats_db.sql).
+There is a helper function in the repository, 'dwnld_hockey_stats_db.py'.

-Step 2: Restore the Database from the Dump
+2. Restore the Database from the Dump

-Open your terminal or command prompt and run the following command to restore the database:
+    Open your terminal or command prompt and run the following command to restore the database.